What is the Competence and Conduct Standard?

 • A housing manager in a small organisation may make strategic decisions and be accountable for service delivery - putting them in scope.

 The guidance focuses on functions, not titles.
-A senior housing executive typically:
+A senior housing executive who is in scope typically:

 • Sets strategic direction and ensures service quality.